maryammouse/prime-times-table-challenge/README.md

 This is, at the moment, my "final" code.
 However, I am going to tackle the segmented Sieve for `primes_array` in order to decrease the space complexity of that program.

+###Edit
+I have finally implemented the segmented Eratosthenes Sieve!
+It took some time to grasp the algorithm and what exactly I needed to do with my code but in the end I understood - and also got the code working as it should: returning the correct result and returning it quickly.

 # Questions?